HunterShaw99/CS0458-SEC4010-FinalProject-InventoryApp/README.md

 <b> Personal thoughts </b>

 	Hunter Shaw: I enjoyed creating the project a lot and feel it has helped better my programming specifically in the documentation/commenting area.
-Which is always great to enjoy doing something and gain valuable knowledge in the process as well.
+It is always great to enjoy doing something and gain valuable knowledge in the process as well.
 There is naturally a lot I would like to change/add to the project.
-After this busy end to a very unique semester I would like to add GUI to the project with javaFX.
+After this busy end to a very unique semester, I would like to add GUI to the project with javaFX.
 Additionally, I would like to add more commands for the user to use.
 Two specific commands that I feel are important are SORT & UPDATE.
 The SORT command would have two options ASC & DESC which would sort in ascending or descending order.
 Also, the UPDATE command would be used to change to current quantity of the product inside the Dictionary.
 Further, I would like to change the persistence mechanism of the project.
-Rather then just simple binary I/O using MySQL & JDBC to use a fully functioning data base.
+Rather than just simple binary I/O using MySQL & JDBC to use a fully functioning database.
 Overall, I am happy with the current state of the project and in time will work towards adding these desired additions.